 Research background

 Left side donor hepatectomy has become more popular given the paramount importance of donor safety.
-Limited understanding concerning the medium and long-term effect of small-for-size grafts (SFSG) which is commonly encountered in living donor liver transplantation (LDLT).
+There is limited understanding concerning the medium-term and long-term effect of small-for-size grafts (SFSGs), which is commonly encountered in living donor liver transplantation (LDLT).
 This study aims to provide more evidence concerning this issue.

 Research motivation

-The objective is to see if SFSG imposes a negative effect on graft survival, this helps future decision making on how enthusiastic in preforming left donor hepatectomy.
+The objective is to see if SFSG imposes a negative effect on graft survival.
+This will help future decision making on performing left donor hepatectomy.

 Research objectives